 Marvel at Los Angeles’ Museum Row

 The collections of the Los Angeles County Museum of Art, or LACMA, are housed in a vast 20-acre complex of buildings, expertly renovated in 2008 with more redesigns on the way.
 The focal point is the BP Grand Entrance, which includes the stunning installation of Chris Burden’s Urban Light.
 The Broad Contemporary Art Museum is home to a dazzling selection of modern works.
 LACMA sits just across the street from the Petersen Automotive Museum and the Craft & Folk Art Museum, as well as the under-construction Academy Museum of Motion Pictures.

 Make sure to check these 10 must-see works of art at LACMA.

 You could happily spend a few hours browsing around the Griffith Observatory, even though you can’t see much through the giant telescope.
 There’s the popular Hall of the Sky and Hall of the Eye, a pair of complementary displays that explores the connections between people and space.
 The star attraction is the building itself and its stunning view of the city from Griffith Park.

 Don’t miss out on these other essential Los Angeles attractions.

 Get animated with Mickey and Minnie

-You're never too old for Disneyland.
+You’re never too old for Disneyland.
 This legendary theme park is packed with cool things to do, spread over seven lands and the adjacent California Adventure.
-Stroll down Main Street USA to experience turn-of-the 19th century America, head Westwards at Frontierland and tune into the music of New Orleans square, minus the floods and booze.
+After brushing up on a few essential Disneyland tips, stroll down Main Street USA to experience turn-of-the 19th century America, head Westwards at Frontierland and tune into the music of New Orleans square, minus the floods and booze.
 Great rides include the stomach-churning Space Mountain and the epic Indiana Jones Adventure.